DomeNTPS/Shopping_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# How to run app

+- run flutter pub get to get dependencies
+- open emulator
+- use Flutter run to execute this app or press f5 to run in debug mode